 Environmental report: The report that documents the assessment of the draft Plan and accompanies the draft Plan for pre-submission consultation.
-The environmental report needs to contain certain information as set out in Schedule 2 to the SEA Regulations 2004.
+The environmental report needs to contain certain information as set out in Schedule 2 to the Environmental Assessment of Plans and Programmes Regulations 2004.